opussf/INeed/README.md

 Show which of your alts need how many of that item (tooltip).

 Some items are vendor sold, and this will try to purchase the needed items when available for sale.
-(This will be an option, possibly setting a max purchase price) (Something like a spending account could also be setup for this.
+Auto purchasing items is controlled by the amount stored in the INeed account.
 IE, give INeed 10G, as soon as it spends 10G for items, it will only alert the user that it found an item for sale, but will not purchase.
-This would be turned off by simply setting this to 0G, setting it to a negative value would make it unlimited -- if desired)
+This would be turned off by simply setting this to 0G.

-The interface is: "INeed <this item> <quantity>"
+The interface is: "/INeed &lt;this item&gt; &lt;quantity&gt;".
+Optional iterface is "/in".
 ```
 /ineed <itemLink>       -- needs 1 of item
 /ineed <itemLink> 120   -- needs 120 of item